ombhd/my_tools_installer/README.md

 # my_tools_installer

-This script installs brew and valgrind in goinfre.
+This script installs brew in goinfre.
+Then it installs valgrind and htop.